‘Destiny’: Xur’s Exotic Goods For Feb. 17, Hard Light Makes Yearly Appearance

 Purifier Robes

-Purifier Robes are still a coveted Warlock piece for the Sunsinger sub-class.
+Purifier Robes is still a coveted Warlock piece for the Sunsinger sub-class.
 The “Burn Brighter” intrinsic perk will cause the Sunsinger to burn brighter when activating Radiance from death.
 This causes nearby enemies to be blinded temporarily.
 This is very useful in PVE when surrounded by enemies, but its effect is not as great in PVP.

-The exotic Destiny chest armor comes with optional perks to carry extra Special Weapon or Heavy Weapon plus a choice between extra defense against Void burn or extra armor when using a Solar-based subclass.
+The exotic Destiny chest armor comes with optional perks to carry extra Special Weapon or Heavy Weapon, plus a choice between extra defense against Void burn or extra armor when using a Solar-based subclass.

-The split 80 Intellect and 82 Discipline stat rolls for the Purifier Robes tie as the best T12 roll this week at 92 percent.
-However, this the third piece of Exotic armor that does not have much use in the current Destiny meta.
+The split 80 Intellect and 82 Discipline stat rolls for the Purifier Robes tie as the best T12 rolls this week at 92 percent.
+However, this is the third piece of Exotic armor that does not have much use in the current Destiny meta.

 [Featured Image by Bungie; all table information by Destiny]